bluerobotics/bluerobotics.github.io/thrusters/index.md

 The mounting bracket also includes a guide hole that can be drilled out with a 1/4" (6.5mm) drill bit to allow the wire to pass directly through the bracket.

-[Image of bracket with hole drilled for wire]
-*Bracket with cable holes drilled out*

 Which mounting option you choose depends on your application.

 ##Electrical Connections